Spooked: Ghostbusters, Change Management, and the Domino Theory of Reality

 Our lead engineer from above, once bought in, was a pillar of his team.
 That team's standups and sprint plans looked a little bit different than other teams, but because the team adapted rituals to support their unique strengths and weaknesses, the team thrived, and their output rose.

 Process and rituals are tools, not outcomes.
-Understand the broad goals and artifacts you want your team's culture to achieve, coach them on the tradeoffs of workflows and tools, and empower them to adapt it to their existing people and culture.
+Understand the broad goals and artifacts you want your team's culture to achieve, coach them on the trade-offs of workflows and tools, and empower them to adapt it to their existing people and culture.

-4. New Process is a Grind
+4. New Process Is a Grind

 Now, the bad news: reboots are hard, whether it's a 1980s movie franchise or an engineering team's workflow.
 Agile development books often promise instant turnarounds and enthusiastic teams that immediately see value.
 Culture is better understood as the inertia of a team, and changing that inertia requires force.

-Expect the first couple meetings to be hard.
+Expect the first couple of meetings to be hard.
 You will work through a fraction of the tickets you want to.
 You will ask specific questions about a project only to be met with persistent silence.
-Team estimates for work will be either “it's pretty easy” or “we have no idea”, with nothing in between.
+Team estimates for work will be either “it's pretty easy” or “we have no idea,” with nothing in between.
 Team velocity will dip.
 Doubt might set in—within the team or even yourself.

 Seeing it Through